In-progress

 The Last Generation

-I wrote the original treatment for this series in 1976, the year Genentech was founded and I was working for Fairchild Semiconductor in Silicon Valley.
 I am writing the third in the series first because AI and Human Cybernetics are happening now.